christine-wan/HW6-HMM-CW/README.md

 For a helpful refresher on HMMs and the Forward and Viterbi Algorithms you can check out the resources [here](https://web.stanford.edu/~jurafsky/slp3/A.pdf), [here](https://towardsdatascience.com/markov-and-hidden-markov-model-3eec42298d75), and [here](https://pieriantraining.com/viterbi-algorithm-implementation-in-python-a-practical-guide/).

+## Method Description
+The Forward algorithm, implemented in the `forward` function, is a dynamic programming algorithm that computes the probability of an observation sequence given a Hidden Markov Model.
+It uses a forward trellis to store intermediate probabilities, efficiently summing over all possible hidden state paths instead of explicitly enumerating them.

+The Viterbi algorithm, implemented in the `viterbi` function, is a dynamic programming algorithm used to determine the most likely sequence of hidden states for a given observation sequence.
+It maintains a trellis to track the highest probability path to each state at every time step, storing backpointers that enable the reconstruction of the optimal sequence through backtracking.

 ## Tasks and Data
 Please complete the `forward` and `viterbi` functions in the HiddenMarkovModel class.